Paramount debt to hit $79 billion after Warner Bros deal, no plan to sell cable assets

 Netflix struck first, signing a deal early in December to buy those assets, excluding cable networks, for $27.75 per share, or $82.7 billion.

-After Warner's board deemed the Paramount proposal superior, Netflix declined to match the offer, stepping back from the high-stakes battle for assets, including DC Comics, HBO and HBO Max.
+After Warner's board deemed the Paramount proposal superior, Netflix stepped back from the high-stakes battle for assets, including DC Comics, HBO and HBO Max.

 The Paramount-Warner Bros deal would also remove doubts surrounding the value and risk of the cable networks spinoff that Warner shareholders would have retained under the Netflix proposal, reducing one of the key variables that had added to doubts around Netflix's bid.